What happens to your pension when you die

 If you have more than one LGPS account (active, deferred or pensioner), held either at Buckinghamshire or another LGPS fund, survivor’s pensions are payable for each.

-Click on the sections below to see who can receive a survivor's pension, eligibility criteria and how the survivors pension is calculated.
+Click on the sections below to see who can receive a survivor's pension, eligibility criteria and how the survivor’s pension is calculated.

-If you married or formed a civil partnership after leaving the scheme
+If you married or formed a civil partnership after leaving the Scheme

 If you married or formed a civil partnership after you stopped paying in, some membership won’t be used in the calculation of survivor’s pension benefits.

-If you stopped paying into the LGPS between 1 April 2008 and 31 March 2014, you would have needed to make an election before 1 April 2015 to have any membership built up before 6 April 1988 used in the calculation of your survivor’s pension.
+If you stopped paying into the LGPS between 1 April 2008 and 31 March 2014, you would have needed to make an election before 1 April 2015 to have any membership built up before 5 April 1988 used in the calculation of your survivor’s pension.

 If you paid into the LGPS after 1 April 2008, an eligible cohabiting partner is entitled to receive the survivor’s pension.